Table of Contents

 Revisions

 Besides the final version, there are also engineering versions of the E5 2667 v4.
-They can be distinguished by the s-spec code, which is engraved on the processor lid.
+They can be distinguished by the s-spec code, which is laser-marked on the integrated heatspreader (IHS).
 The final version has the code SR2P5.
 The revision can also be determined by the HWiNFO utility.

 Frequently Asked Questions